Brian Ginsberg: Gymnastics career

 In 1986 competing for the UCLA Bruins, Ginsberg was an All-American, and finished second in the 1986 NCAA all-around competition.
 He won the floor exercise in the competition.

 In 1987, Ginsberg won the McDonald's American Cup at George Mason University's Patriot Center in Virginia, as Soviet national champion Vladimir Gogoladze came in second.
 The Alabama State Senate passed a resolution commending him for extraordinary achievement.

-Ginsberg won gold medals at both the 1983 Pan American Games and the 1987 Pan American Games (when he also won a silver medal) while competing on Team USA.
+Ginsberg won a gold and a bronze medal at the 1987 Pan American Games.

+Eponymous skills

+Ginsberg had one named element on the parallel bars, originally named in 1989, but removed from the code of points in 2000.